-Now that we know this health supplement does not harm your mental capacity, the question is: can it actually help to boost your focus?
+Now that we know this health supplement does not harm the psychoactive area of the brain, the question is: can it actually help to boost your focus?

 It is hard to focus on your studies when you have an upcoming test or assessment.
-It is normal to think about all the other things you could be doing instead of studying.
-Sometimes, the lack of focus on your work is simply because you are not interested in the subject.
-Perhaps, you simply don’t want to learn about excel spreadsheets or the world wars!
+It is normal to think about all the other things you could be doing instead of studying or working.

 Most commonly, however, a lack of focus is not so much about motivation but other factors.

-Stress, fatigue, distractions and even a poor diet can all impact on your ability to concentrate.
+Many factors can contribute to a lack of concentration, from worry, pressure, lack of sleep, distractions and even a poor diet.
 Let’s take a closer look at why this is.